rsksmart/rif-relay/docs/integration_guide.md

 # Integration guide

-Enveloping allows the user to pay fees with a token.
+Enveloping allows users to pay transaction fees with tokens.
 For this purpose, Enveloping exposes methods that dApps and wallets can consume to provide Enveloping as a service.

 ## Relay Client & Relay Server